 - Stiff leg deadlifts

 Each band is £14, no matter the strength, that was what I paid when I first purchased back in 2018 and still in 2020 they’re the same price.
 B_ND do bundles, so the second time around when I bought two it was £22 (which saved me £6).
 The long resistance bands are £16, and again there is also the option of buying within a bundle too.

 It’s crazy to think how much difference a band can make to your workouts!
 I didn’t use them enough when I work out at the gym, but since I’ve been doing home workouts, they’ve completely transformed the way I exercise.

-As I’ve used previous bands before of different materials, I can honestly say the materials which B_ND use are miles above the rest, and I’d highly recommend investing rather than opt for a cheap alternative!
+As I’ve used previous bands before of different materials, I can honestly say the materials which B_ND / Shreddy use are miles above the rest, and I’d highly recommend investing rather than opt for a cheap alternative!
 Hopefully, my review of B_ND resistance bands has given you a good insight!